sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

             }
 ```

-<p class="cn" markdown="1">These serialization methods retain schema types and reconstruct attacker influenced types at runtime using a single `DataSet` expected type in the instantiated `XmlSerializer` object graph.</p>
+These serialization methods retain schema types and reconstruct attacker influenced types at runtime using a single `DataSet` expected type in the instantiated `XmlSerializer` object graph.

 ## The DataSet Gadget

-<p class="cn" markdown="1">Below is an example of such a gadget that can be crafted, note that this is not to be confused with the `DataSet` gadgets in [ysoserial](https://github.com/pwntester/ysoserial.net/blob/master/ysoserial/Generators/DataSetGenerator.cs):</p>
+Below is an example of such a gadget that can be crafted, note that this is not to be confused with the `DataSet` gadgets in [ysoserial](https://github.com/pwntester/ysoserial.net/blob/master/ysoserial/Generators/DataSetGenerator.cs):

 ```xml
 <DataSet>